Thodi Si Zameen Thoda Sa Aasmaan: Plot

-The show is based on the story of the mill workers, who have lost their job as the company (mill) has shut down.
-Uma (Smriti Irani) has to work hard to run her family as her father and brother have lost their job.
+A factory's workers have lost their job as the factory has shut down.
+Uma (Smriti Irani) has to work hard to run her family as her father and brother have lost their jobs.

-Thus, Uma tries to motivate the people of her 'basti' to work hard to conform various roles in the running of a mall, so they can all have jobs to run their families.
+Uma tries to motivate the people of her locality to work hard to conform various roles in the running of a mall, so they can all have jobs to run their families.
 Besides being a hard worker, Uma goes to school to fulfill her dreams even though that is not her parents’ priority.